Turnlings/turnlings.github.io/_projects/rainbows.md

 - Git

 ## Coursework Feedback
-Awarded 90% in my favourite module of the year, with praise from our client:
+Due to teamwork multipliers I achieved a perfect score of **100%** in the coursework component, with praise from our client:
 > "The system you have developed is excellent and surpassed my expectations.
 Well done!"

 ## Images